 If you’re an expert in a particular area, consider creating an eLearning website so that you can teach others about it.
 This type of website can include a series of videos on any topic of your choice.
 Draw in viewers by offering some videos for free, then charge for access to longer, more in-depth content.
 Creating these tutorials can be an effective way to make money online.
 You can start your eLearning site with one of these professional online education website templates.

-Whether you want to sell your handmade items or you want to give dropshipping a try, an eCommerce website would be the best fit for you.
-Starting an online store can be a relatively painless process if you have the right tools at your disposal.
-Wix has hundreds of eCommerce website templates, each of which has all the necessary features—such as secure payment processing and multichannel selling capabilities—built right in so that you don’t need to do any of your own coding.
+Whether you want to sell your handmade items or you want to give dropshipping a try, an eCommerce website would be the best website for you.
+Starting an online store and your own online marketplace can be a relatively painless process if you have the right tools at your disposal.
+Wix has hundreds of eCommerce website templates, each of which has all the necessary features to get people shopping with you—such as secure payment processing and multichannel selling capabilities—built right in so that you don’t need to do any of your own coding.

 See Izzy Wheels for a great example of a profitable eCommerce website.

-A portfolio website is a great way to showcase your visual work, particularly if you’re an artist, photographer, fashion model or interior designer.
+An online portfolio website is a great way to showcase your visual work, particularly if you’re an artist, photographer, writer, fashion model, photojournalist or interior designer.
 A beautiful online portfolio will help you gain professional opportunities (architecture portfolios, for example), and it can even help you develop a fan base.
 When you create an online portfolio, take inspiration from the best portfolio websites and consider linking from the site to your social media profiles and from your social media profiles to the site.

 Head to g1yoon for an impressive example of a portfolio website.

 A CV or resume website serves a similar function as a portfolio website, as it allows you to put your experience and expertise on display.
-You can think of a resume website as an in-depth business card that tells the public who you are, what you do, and why they should pay attention to you.
+You can think of a resume website as an in-depth business card that tells the public who you are, what you do, and why they should pay attention to you when it comes to new recruitment and employment opportunities.
 This type of website is valuable for professionals in every field, as it boosts your credibility among potential clients, business partners and employers.
 If you’re wondering how to make a resume website that embodies your personality and profession, check out these resumes and CVs website templates for some smart website design ideas.